thynson/wyhash-final4/README.md

 - the 32-bit variants are faster on 32-bit platform, but much slower on 64-bit platform;
 - the `Condom` variants are slightly slower due to an extra bit-xor was used when mixing.
-  As wyhash use multiplication for mixing, for some particular input (with a negligible probability of 2^-64) the mixing becomes multiplying by zero, thus losing all the entropy.
+  As wyhash use multiplication for mixing, for some particular input (with a negligible probability of 2^-64 for WyHash64) the mixing becomes multiplying by zero, thus losing all the entropy.
 The `Condom` variants are resistant to this problem thanks to the extra bit-xor.

 If you are not sure which variant to use, just use `WyHash64`.